13. Care home fees for self-funders

 - If a person is paying part or all of their own fees, the carer or family member should make sure they are claiming all the benefits to which they are entitled.

 - If the home chosen provides nursing care, the person will need to have their nursing needs assessed.
 The care home manager could be asked to arrange this or the GP could be asked to set this in motion.
-This is because the NHS can fund care provided by a registered nurse for those assessed as having such a need (see 'Nursing care costs' above).
+The NHS can often• fund care provided by a registered nurse for those assessed as having such a need (see ‘Nursing care costs’ above).